 Estrada however, lived an incredibly opulent lifestyle whilst married, resulting in her larger settlement.

-For more information on this or to discuss any family or divorce issue, please contact Mike Spencer on 0115 9 100 200 or click here to send an email.
+For more information or advice on this or any other Family Law issue, please get in touch with our team of specialist Family Lawyers on 0115 9 100 200 or send us a message.

 Posted on July 15, 2016